Heron4gf/hpet/README.md

 /hpet setlevel <petname> <amount> - set a pet level, pet.setlevel<br>
 /hpet level - shows current pet level, pet.level<br>

+(Notice) to show a Pet in GUI a Player will need permission pet.see.<petname>, this allows to choose wether you want to show unlocked pets or not in gui.
+To show all GUI pets you can assign pet.see.* to players.
+This permission does **not** change the way pets are visualized while spawned.

 ## Addons

 ### How to install addons?